-An annotated bibliography is a list of sources in which each item has been supplied with a brief description explaining its content and significance.
-It helps the reader determine the usefulness of a source and lays the groundwork for future research.
+An annotated bibliography is a list of information sources in which each source has a brief description explaining the content and significance of the source.
+These descriptions, called “annotations”, help the reader determine the usefulness of each source and can be a starting point for future research.

-For all annotations you should discuss the author’s authority: their credentials, experience, and qualifications to write about this subject.
+Each of your annotations should discuss the authority of the author of the information source: their credentials, experience, and qualifications to write about the subject.

 London, Herbert.
 “Five Myths of the Television Age.”
 Television Quarterly 10.1 (1982): 81–89.
 Print.

-London explains how television contradicts five commonly believed ideas.
-He uses specific examples of events seen on television, such as the assassination of John Kennedy, to illustrate his points.
-His examples have been selected to contradict such truisms as: “seeing is believing”; “a picture is worth a thousand words”; and “satisfaction is its own reward."
-London uses logical arguments to support his ideas, which are his personal opinion.
-He doesn't refer to any previous works on the topic.
-London's style and vocabulary would make the article of interest to any reader.
+Explains how television contradicts five commonly believed ideas.
+Uses specific examples of events seen on television, such as the assassination of John Kennedy, to illustrate points.
+Examples have been selected to contradict such truisms as: “seeing is believing”; “a picture is worth a thousand words”; and “satisfaction is its own reward.”
+Logical arguments are used to support ideas which reflect the author's opinion.
+Previous works on the topic are not mentioned.